sturex/pyOrderbookTrading/README.md

 * perform backtest trading with output of trades

 ## Additional external info
-* The closely related ideas are also exposed in "One Way to Trading over Orderbook Analisys" article on Medium
+The closely related ideas are also exposed in "One Way to Trading over Orderbook Analisys" article on Medium.
-* Read the article for better understanding
+Read the article for better understanding.

 ### Limitations
 * [BitMEX](https://www.bitmex.com) only and [XBTUSD](https://www.bitmex.com/app/contract/XBTUSD) data fetching only are provided.
 The source connection code taken from [Python Adapter for BitMEX Realtime Data](https://github.com/BitMEX/api-connectors/tree/master/official-ws/python)